microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ### Comparing two binary packages

-To determine how two identically named packages are different, you will need to compare a tremendous amount of information, sources, tool versions, compilers, target platforms.
-The [ABI hash](./binarycaching.md#abi-hash) serves as a convinient way to represent that in a single hash.
-To calculate the ABI hash of a package, vcpkg lists every piece of relevant information including file content, tool versions, system information of how the package is built.
-Each entry in that list is hashed.
-The final hash for a binary package is constructed by taking that list of hashes and combining it to form a single hash.
+Determining the difference between two identically named packages requires comparing various data: sources, tool versions, compilers, and target platforms.
+The [ABI hash](./binarycaching.md#abi-hash) provides a concise representation of this data.
+When calculating an ABI hash, vcpkg considers all relevant data, including file content, tool versions, and system details.
+It creates a hash for each data point and then combines these hashes into a single value for the binary package.

-#### Comparing the binary package ABI hashes
+#### Binary package ABI hash comparison

 The [ABI hash](./binarycaching.md#abi-hash) of the library zlib is `bb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87`:
 ```